 My research has been funded mostly by the National Science Foundation through its various programs (including a CAREER award).
 I have also been supported by the Army Research Office, Google, Yahoo!, the Indo-US Science and Technology Forum, and Duke University.
 I gratefully acknowledge their support.

-For a complete list of the courses that I have taught (including links to course material), please click here.
+For a complete list of courses that I have taught (including links to course material), please click here.

 Duke University, Campus Box 90129